What is Cloud Computing – A guide for beginners

 Millions of organizations around the globe rely on Cloud Computing.

-Below are few things that can be done with the help of cloud:
+Below are a few things that can be done with the help of the cloud:

 • Hosting a Website